 In addition to fixed route bus and ADA paratransit service, YCIPTA also sponsors and administers the YCAT Vanpool Program.
 YCAT Vanpool provides branded vehicles to groups of 7-15 commuters qualifying for the service.
-Vans must originate, terminate or travel through Yuma County to be eligible for up to a \$300 per month subsidy per vanpool; the vehicles must be branded as YCAT Vanpool through V-ride, Inc. The vehicles and subsidies are available on a first come, first served basis.
-As of June 30, 2016 there are 35 vehicles in the vanpool.
+Vans must originate, terminate or travel through Yuma County to be eligible for up to a \$300 per month subsidy per vanpool; the vehicles must be branded as YCAT Vanpool through Enterprise Leasing Company of Phoenix, LLC.
+The vehicles and subsidies are available on a first come, first served basis.
+As of June 30, 2017, there are 36 vehicles in the vanpool.